ShimizuTheLotus/ShimizuTheLotus/README.md

-Want to know more about Tagme_?
+Want to know more about TagFind?

-Go to [https://github.com/ShimizuTheLotus/Tagme_](https://github.com/ShimizuTheLotus/Tagme_) for further information!
-### Love UWP Programming?
-**Oh that's perfect!
-Would you like to view my notes?
-They're at:** https://github.com/ShimizuTheLotus/ShimizuTheLotus/tree/main/Note/UWP
+TagFind is a re-make after my draft Tagme_.
+The repo is temporarily private.
+Wait till I finish it up.

 ### Announcement
 I only update source code on GitHub, if you see my code on other sites, that's not what uploaded myself and I have no accounts on those websites.
 If you want to know whether the account is mine, feel free to ask me after you haven't found any info useful here.